-In the dense B ring region (B113.7), the longitude of minimum brightness is only $10-15^{\circ}$ from the ansa.
-This resembles the B ring $\tau{dyn} = 1.5$ model, where a similar effect is caused by the superposition of tilted wakes and axisymmetric overstable oscillations.
-In the very densest part of the B ring (a = 105,000-110,000 km), the observations suggest a reversal in the sense of the asymmetry, with the longitude of minimum brightness on the leading, rather than the trailing, side of the ansa (see Figs. 4 and 23).
-Although this effect is just at the level of detectability in our data, its persistence at nearly all ring tilts provides some support that it is real.
+In the dense B ring region (B113.7), the longitude of minimum brightness is only 10-15° from the ansa.
+This resembles the B ring $\tau{dyn} = 1.5$ model (IV), where a similar effect is caused by the superposition of tilted wakes and axisymmetric overstable oscillations.
+In the very densest part of the B ring (a = 105,000-110,000 km), the observations suggest a reversal in the sense of the asymmetry, with the longitude of minimum brightness on the leading, rather than the trailing, side of the ansa (see Figs. 4 and 20).
+Although this effect is just at the level of detectability (the estimated error in the asymmetry is ± 0.001), its persistence at nearly all ring tilts provides some support that it is real.
 We have not identified any systematic errors such as image misregistration and finite resolution, or unmodeled effects such as Saturnshine, that could cause this behavior.
 In the absence of a dynamical explanation, we must await additional observations to provide a clearer picture of this high optical depth region.

-7. Discussion and conclusions
+6. Discussion and conclusions